bunsen32/jpmc-exercise/README.txt

         One example output run is included in the top-level file "test-input.txt".
 Can be used to generate input for ProcessInput.

+API:

+    The message processing endpoint is written to take messages from stdin (writing its log messages to stdout, as per the specification).

+Unit tests:

+    Unit test coverage is pretty good, but the executable classes themselves are not covered by tests.

 Sample output:

     PROCESSED 10 MESSAGES